Microsoft Defender for Endpoint enables the automated banning of Domains and IP Addresses using its Network Protection capabilities in block mode.

 Are there prerequisites to using the Ban Domain / Ban IP actions?

 Yes. (please see Microsoft's Documentation for more details)

 - URL/IP allow and block relies on the Defender for Endpoint component Network Protection to be enabled in block mode.
+If Network Protection is not enabled, the banned domains / IPs will only be blocked in Microsoft Web Browsers.
+Network protection must be configured with PowerShell, GPO, MDM, or Intune and cannot be configured in Defender for Endpoint.
 For more information on Network Protection and configuration instructions, see Enable network protection.

 - The Antimalware client version must be 4.18.1906.x or later.